codeforanchorage/2015-Strategic-Plan/README.md

 - Find talented potential contributors.

 ###Engagement
+- Grow the average hack night attendance to 20 by the end of the year and increase the number of people contributing to the repos (both tech and non-tech)
 - Retain talented contributors.
 - Prevent core-team burnout.
 - Increase brigade stability to improve our ability to deliver useful projects to the community.